Robust-Rail-NL/mathematical-models/data/README.md

 It also contains [location_solver.json](https://github.com/Robust-Rail-NL/mathematical-models/data/locations/location_solver.json) which is the location file used for the continuous LS, ADMM and SP experiments, and [binckhorst_split/location_solver.json](https://github.com/Robust-Rail-NL/mathematical-models/data/locations/binckhorst_split/location_solver.json) which is the location file used for discrete LS in which tracks are split into multiple tracks of 100 meters long.
-- [scenarios](https://github.com/Robust-Rail-NL/mathematical-models/data/locations): this folder contains a number of scenarios taking place at the locations in the locations folder that were used for testing.
+- [scenarios](https://github.com/Robust-Rail-NL/mathematical-models/data/scenarios): this folder contains a number of scenarios taking place at the locations in the locations folder that were used for testing.
 Most of these were created before restricting the model to only allow one movement at the same time and thus may have a to small time window to have a feasible solution.
+- [plots](https://github.com/Robust-Rail-NL/mathematical-models/data/plots): this folder contains the resulting plots created from the results.
+The figures with "common" in the name are plots in which the average computation time of only commonly solved instances is used.
+- [plotting_code](https://github.com/Robust-Rail-NL/mathematical-models/data/plotting_code): this folder contains the code used to create the plots.